cbedin/cbedin.github.io/index.md

 3. conducted a survey of linguists (n=157 to date) asking about current norms and practices in the field for collecting sex/gender information. this survey was also presented at the lsa's annual meeting, and we [wrote a proceedings paper about the results](https://doi.org/10.3765/plsa.v9i1.5668).

+4. conducted a review of recent quantitative sociolinguistic research on sex and gender (274 papers across three high-prestige journals), the results of which we presented at the international gender and language association's bi-annual meeting.

-we'll be presenting another phase of this project at the international gender and language association (igala) conference this july, and we have more in the works as well. stay tuned!
+and much more is in the works, so stay tuned!

 <div class="cv-table-wrapper"><table>
 <tr>